 Having been raised by kindly circus owner Armando (Ricardo Montalban), the young talking chimpanzee, Caesar (Roddy McDowall), now sets about leading his fellow apes in revolt against the humans who have enslaved them.

 Governor Breck (Don Murray) is aware of Armando’s connection to Cornelius and Zira and suspects that Caesar may be the slain couple’s son, long believed dead.
 He buys Caesar at a slave auction.

-Caesar begins to covertly organise a resistance movement among the apes until his identity is discovered.
+Hiding the fact that he can speak, Caesar begins to covertly organise a resistance movement among the apes until his identity is discovered.
 MacDonald (Hari Rhodes), a black government official sympathetic to the apes’ plight, helps Caesar escape.

 Caesar vows revenge on the humans but ultimately chooses to show mercy on his former captors – “We who are not human can afford to be humane”.
 History, he observes, is on the side of the apes.

 Conquest Of The Planet Of The Apes was made for just $1.7 million and earned $4.5 million in its original release.
 At just 88 minutes, Conquest is a short, fast and brutal film, but it is also one of the most effective and direct science fiction movies of the era.

 Screenwriter Paul Dehn, in his third stint as the chronicler of the apes’ story, provides excellent orientation for newcomers to the series with expository sections that are both clear and gracefully worked into the new material.

 Most of the film was shot in Los Angeles at Century City and the futuristic-looking campus of the University of California at Irvine.
 Century City, a commercial/office complex in Beverly Hills, still looks much the same as it did in 1972, and sharp-eyed viewers will have no problem finding the backdrops used for several skirmishes between apes and soldiers.